 When a professional photographer gives you a disc of high resolution images they usually give you reprint permission along with it.
 There may be restrictions to just how much you can do with them, so be sure to read any papers you received with the disc or ask your photographer if something is unclear to you.
 If the file has a copyright notice in it we may ask to see reprint permission and you would need to provide documentation from the photographer that you are allowed to reproduce the image.

 The simple answer is no. The only reason you may use a copyrighted image without explicit permission falls within “Fair Use.”
 This refers to reproduction of a copyrighted work that is ‘fair’ and for the purpose of parody, criticism, comment, new reporting, education, scholarship and research.
 It also takes into account the potential market value of the use and the portion of the original work used.
 Guidelines from the Copyright Office on Fair Use are here: http://www.copyright.gov/fls/fl102.html

 Images that have a copyright notice written on or embedded in the file we check that name against the customer ordering.
 If they are not the same we’ll contact you to ask about getting documentation of reprint permission.

-If you knowingly violate copyright you are liable to pay damages to the copyright owner.
+If you knowingly violate copyright by printing copyrighted photos for personal use, you are liable to pay damages to the copyright owner.
 If the image is registered with the copyright office you may be required to pay statutory damages and all attorney fees.
 By ordering from Canvas Press and accepting our Terms of Service you accept responsibility for ensuring you have proper permission and license to reproduce the image.

 Sometimes it is as easy as simply asking!
 Many photo studios will hand you a release to copy the prints you buy if you ask for it, and if you purchase hi-res files from your photographer they will likely also include a release.
 Some places may want to charge extra for this or they may not allow it at all, preferring to have you order all copies and products directly through them.